Viking River Cruise Longship Overview

 The Sun Deck

 You will enjoy the best, unobstructed views of the river on the Sun Deck.
 From your lounge chair, you can literally watch the world go by.
-Seating is plentiful.
-There are loungers for sunbathing and tables and chairs for gathering with friends.
-There is also a large covered space on the top deck to shield you from the sun.
+Seating is plentiful with comfortable loungers for sunbathing and tables and chairs for gathering with friends.
+The large sun shade shields you from the sun.

 The ships sail at a leisurely pace allowing passengers to really take in the spectacular scenery.
-As you cruise along the river, picturesque villages like Dürnstein in the Wachau Valley of Austria will come into view.
+As you cruise along the Danube River, picturesque villages like Dürnstein in the Wachau Valley of Austria will come into view.
 Make sure you have your camera with you at all times!

 Note: For safety reasons, sometimes you will find the sun deck closed.
 When a longship goes under a bridge that has low clearance, the railings around the top deck collapse to lie flat, the wheelhouse lowers, and all of the chairs are put away.
 Passengers are also not allowed on the Sun Deck during lock transits.